jthmiller/eDNA-metabarcoding-intro/README.md

 The trunclenf and trunclenr can be found in the same file that you found the primer sequences [here](primer-list.md).
 The truclenf and trunclenr are different for each of the projects (see primer list)

-For the FMT study, this is the last step that you will need to run twice and generate 2 rep seqs and feature table files.
 ```
 qiime dada2 denoise-paired \
     --i-demultiplexed-seqs <output path>/cutadapt-sequences-1.qza  \